 Today I was preparing a presentation about Software Code quality for a TechTalk on Thursday.
-I made a search on Internet about Automatic Unit test generator and Data Generators.
+I made a search on the Internet about Automatic Unit test generators and Data Generators.
 I will present some tools I have tried.
 Today, we will speak of Randoop.

 To use it you have two choices:

 - You can use your software JAR or classpath directory.

 - You can include it in your test compile path (on Gradle or maven) and creates a main or unit test.

 To explain shortly the theory, thanks to the Java reflection it’s quite easy to produce automatic tests validating some contracts of your API.

 toString() should never return null or throws an Exception –